mattconsto/billygoatsgruff/DIALOGUE.md

 BRIDGE	TRIP, TRAP!
 TRIP, TRAP!
 TRIP, TRAP!
 TROLL	WHO’S THAT tramping over my bridge?
-	BIG	IT’S I!
-THE BIG BILLY-GOAT GRUFF
+	BIG	BAH IT IS I!
+THE BIG BILLY-GOAT GRUFF #18
 	TROLL	Now, I’m coming to gobble you up
 		BIG	Well, come along!
 I’ve got two spears,
-		BIG	I’ll poke your eyeballs out at your ears.
+		BIG	I’ll poke your eyeballs out of your ears.
 		BIG	I’ve got besides two curling-stones,
 		BIG	And I’ll crush you to bits, body and bones.